pnsaevik/effluent/docs/source/index.rst

     file: out.nc
     frequency: 3600  # Output frequency [s]

-Other input formats are also available.
+Other input and output formats are also available.
 See the rest of the documentation for details.

 Documentation
 =============
 .. toctree::
    :maxdepth: 2

-   algorithm
+   algo
+   input
+   output